-I recently covered tips for traveling to Europe with a toddler on our blog, an important read for families with young children.
+We’ve covered tips for traveling to Europe with a toddler on our blog, an important read for families with young children.
 One of the tips is around keeping itineraries simple and logistically easy.
 This point is relevant for all families traveling to Europe, not just those with tots in tow.

 Maximize the number of things you see by traveling in one direction.
 This especially true if you’re planning a road trip for your European vacation.
 You’ll be able to see more European destinations in less time.

 If it’s your first trip to Europe with kids, “most popular” is a good thing.
 Destinations that see plenty of tourists have infrastructure for families and this means more choice in terms of both accommodations and activities.